 Course studied: BA (Hons) Media and History

-We now offer: Media and Communication & Society - BA (Hons)
+We now offer: Film & TV and History - BA (Hons)

 We have access to state of the art video cameras, digital cameras, recording equipment and professional editing software.

 "Media and history were my favourite subjects at school and I knew that I wanted to carry on studying the two subjects at University.